BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 - I've noticed once that the script wonldn't work if the "Rockstar Games Launcher" window was opened.
 Try closing it, and everything should work fine.

+- Ensure that the macro stops on the following keys pressed down: \["LButton", "RButton", "Enter", "Escape", "Backspace"\].
+While this currently works, the implementation is not optimized.
+I recommend holding any of these keys down for a full second for it to works every time.

 # Known Bugs (sorted by likelihood of fixing)

 - After restarting the game, the script ain't working anymore.